-The 28/36 rule means that a maximum of 28% of your gross monthly income should be paying your housing expenses.
-The second part of the equation means that no more than 36% of your gross monthly income should go towards paying all your monthly debts including your mortgage.
+The 28/36 rule means that a maximum of 28% of your gross monthly income should go toward paying your housing expenses.
+The second part of the equation means that no more than 36% of your gross monthly income should go toward paying all of your monthly debts, including your mortgage.

-Once you have a ballpark figure of how much you can comfortably afford, you can narrow your search area to neighborhoods with homes in your price range.
+Once you have a ballpark figure of how much you can comfortably afford, you can narrow your search to neighborhoods with the types of homes in your price range.

 Getting pre-approved means submitting to a full financial review so a lender can approve up to a certain amount for a home purchase.
 A pre-approval letter can help you compete, since it signals to the seller that the purchase is unlikely to fall through because of a lack of funding.